Project-Correlation-Relationship/Correlation-Relationships/docs/woodland-representations.md

 10. Windfarm - Possible shadow evidence of turbines, normally in groups.
 11. Other vegetation - Not covered by the above, e.g. Gorse, Rhododendron, Bracken, Heather etc.
 <br>
-<br>__Notes:__
+__Notes:__
-a.
+<br>a.
 Species such as Gorse and Rhododendron are not regarded as woodland and have therefore been excluded.
 b.
 Orchards are not regarded as woodland but have been mapped for carbon accounting purposes.
 Details can be provided on request.
 c.
 Interpreted Forest Types are only used to classify polygons in the NFI digital woodland map.
 IFTs are useful when using the map without the sample data, and for smaller geographic areas where the sample data would be inappropriate.
 However, for larger geographic areas data on forest types collected in the field is considered to be more accurate, and hence is used for reporting purposes.